jbcodeforce/shift_left_utils/docs/blue_green_deploy.md

 *To simplify the diagram above the sink connectors to the bucket and Iceberg or Delta Lake format are not presented, but it is assumed that they support upsert semantic.*

-The Iceberg or Delta Lake tables are in Apache Parquet format and directly queried by the query engine.
-Each pipeline is writing records in table format, with an object storage like S3 bucket.
-Tables are partitioned within folders.
+Iceberg or Delta Lake tables, stored in Apache Parquet format, are directly queried by the query engine.
+Each pipeline writes records in table format to object storage, such as an S3 bucket, with tables partitioned within folders.

-As an example, the goal is to modify the purple statements and only redeploy them as part of the blue green deployment.
-The general strategy for query evolution is to replace the existing statement and the corresponding tables it maintains with a new statement and new tables.
-A simple approach is to use a release branch, for a short time period, modify the purple Flink statements, perform the deployments to dev, test, staging then production.
-Validated statements can be merged to `main` branch.
+For example, the goal is to modify only the purple statements and redeploy them as part of a blue-green deployment.
+The general strategy for query evolution involves replacing the existing statement and its corresponding tables with a new statement and new tables.
+A straightforward approach is to use a release branch for a short period, modify the purple Flink statements, and then deploy them to development, testing, staging, and production environments.
+Once validated, these statements can be merged into the `main` branch.

 <figure markdown="span">
 ![](./images/bg_2_2_branch.drawio.png)
 <caption>**Figure 3**:Branching for Flink Statement updates</caption>
 </figure>

-Once unit tested, the pipeline deployment tool can deploy all the impacted Flink statements without impacting existing green statements.
-The figure below illustrates change to the internal logic to one intermediate statement, and fact creation statements.
-It can apply to dimension creation statement too.
+Once unit tested, the pipeline deployment tool can deploy all impacted Flink statements without affecting existing "green" statements.
+The figure below illustrates changes to the internal logic of one intermediate statement and the fact creation statements.
+This approach can also be applied to dimension creation statements.

 <figure markdown="span">
 ![](./images/bg_2_3.drawio.png)